-DCP (Digital Cinema Package) encoding from £50 + vat.
+DCP (Digital Cinema Package) encoding from £30 + vat.

 Digital Cinema Packages are quickly becoming the standard way for theatrical distribution of movies.
 Many cinemas in the UK, United States and worldwide only have digital screens, especially the newer venues.
 More and more film festivals accept DCPs for competition and even the Academy Awards requests a DCP for consideration.
-By making a DCP, you guarantee that your movie will be able to screen in most theaters and with the best quality available.
+By making a DCP, you guarantee that your movie will be able to screen in most theatres and with the best quality available.

 We can take your finished film and convert it to work with a digital cinema projector.
 If you have a specific cinema or festival in mind, we recommend that you ask them in advance for any preferences that they may have (such as compression rate, drive format, encryption), but in general the default standard is a 24p 2K DCP package in either 2K flat (1.85:1) 1998x1080 or Scope (2.39:1) 2048x858 format and this will be dictated by your film rather then by the venue.
 The video is compressed using a J2000 codec with an XYZ colour space.
 The compression is typically in the 125-200MBps range and audio may be 2.0 channel or 5.1 surround, uncompressed 48KHz 24bit for delivery.
 Your film will need to be exported to a lossless format from your editing suite and delivered to us as a video file (Prores HQ or similar) - along with any synced audio and any subtitle assets.
 We can resync your audio STEMS (WAV or AIFF 24bit please).

 Contact us for full pricing, and to discuss the best way for us to help you get your production on to the big screen.